openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

 Let's start with OpenVINO™ helper functions.
 The most popular function is ``ov::replace_node(old_node, new_node)``.

-We will review a real replacement case where Negative operation is replaced with Multiply.
+Let's review a replacement case where a Negative operation is replaced with Multiply.

 .. image:: ../../assets/images/ov_replace_node.png